Enabling SSO with a php-based CMS (Dupral, Joomla!, Wordpress, your own)

 Download the Pydio-CMS-Bridges package from the dedicated page, and unzip it on your local computer.
 Locate the correct plugin from the content of the folder

-- WordPress: all WordPress versions
+- WordPress: all WordPress version

 - 1.5: Joomla!
 1.5 only